Moecker/sdc_od/README.md

 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
-[image1]: ./examples/car_not_car.png
-[image2]: ./examples/HOG_example.jpg
-[image3]: ./examples/sliding_windows.jpg
-[image4]: ./examples/sliding_window.jpg
-[image5]: ./examples/bboxes_and_heat.png
-[image6]: ./examples/labels_map.png
-[image7]: ./examples/output_bboxes.png
-[video1]: ./project_video.mp4
+[car_nocar]: ./output_images/car_nocar.png
+[spatial]: ./output_images/spatial.png
+[colorhist]: ./output_images/colorhist.png
+[hog]: ./output_images/hog.png
+[hog_colorspace]: ./output_images/hog_colorspace.png
+[project_video_processed]: ./project_videos/project_video_processed.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ###Writeup / README

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!